If You're the Plaintiff ... Filing Your Lawsuit

 - Written contract — Four years from the date the contract is broken.

-- Government entity — Before you can sue a government entity, you must send a written claim to the entity, called a "Government Code section 911.30 claim."
-If you do not file the 911.30 claim, the small claims court must reject or dismiss the action.
-If the claim is against the State of California, the 911.30 claim must be sent to the Victim Compensation and Government Claims Board (VCGCB); follow the instructions on its Web site at http://vcgcb.ca.gov/claims/.
-A 911.30 claim for personal injury or personal property damage must be sent to the government entity within six months.
-A 911.30 claim for breach of contract or injury to real property must be sent within one year.
-If the entity rejects the claim, you must usually file a court action within six months of the rejection or you'll lose your right to sue.
-Before you proceed, check with a small claims adviser.
+- Government entity — Before you can sue a government entity, you must send a written claim to the entity, called a “Government claim.”
+The claim is legally required to contain certain pieces of information.
+Government Code section 910 lists what types of information are required to be in the claim.
+Some governmental agencies may have a fillable governmental claim form available for use.
+Please check with the governmental agency in question to see if a governmental claim form is available.
+If you do not file the government claim first, the small claims court must reject or dismiss the action.
+If the government claim is against the State of California, it must be sent to the Victim Compensation and Government Claims Board (VCGCB); follow the instructions on its website at www.governmentclaims.ca.gov.
+A government claim for personal injury or personal property damage must be sent to the government entity within six months of the incident that caused the damage.
+A government claim for breach of contract or injury to real property must be sent within one year of the incident that caused the damage.
+If the entity rejects the claim, you must file a court action within six months of the mailing or personal service of the rejection notice.
+If you do not file within that time frame, you may lose your right to sue.
+An agency has 45 days to make a decision on the government claim.
+If no decision is made after 45 days, the claimant should treat the non-response as a rejection, and file their suit immediately.

-You can obtain the forms for filing your suit by visiting or writing any small claims court or by clicking on the Judicial Council's self-help Web site.
-While completing these forms is usually easy, it's helpful to read Information for the Small Claims Plaintiff (Form SC-100-INFO).
+You can obtain the forms for filing your suit by visiting or writing any small claims court or by clicking on the Judicial Council’s self-help Web site at www.courtinfo.ca.gov.
+While completing these forms is usually easy, it’s helpful to read Information for the Small Claims Plaintiff (Form SC-100- INFO).
 You will receive this when you go to small claims court to file your claim.
-You can also view it, and other court forms, on the Judicial Council's self-help Web sites.
+You can also view it, and other court forms on the Judicial Council’s self-help Web sites.
 You may complete most of these forms on your computer.
-Some courts will allow you to file the forms by fax or over the Internet.
+Some courts will allow you to file the forms by fax or via the Internet.

 You may find a specific form by going to the Judicial Council Web site, where you will find a link to all the Judicial Council forms.
 The forms are divided by groups, and you can view all Small Claims forms by selecting this group.

-In selecting a date for the hearing (or approving a date selected by the small claims court clerk), be sure to allow enough time to locate the defendant and arrange for serving the defendant with a copy of your claim Form SC-100).
-A person other than you must do this.
-Also allow enough time to prepare and file a Proof of Service (Form SC-104) with the court at least five days before the hearing.
-This form must be completed to state the exact date, time and place of service of process and other information.
+In selecting a date for the hearing (or approving a date selected by the small claims court clerk), be sure to allow enough time to locate the defendant and arrange for serving the defendant with a copy of your claim.
+(It may be a good idea to pick a court date of at least six weeks out for service of the Form SC-100.)
+An adult other than you must do the service.
+Also, after the service is completed, make sure that the Proof of Service (Form SC-104) is completed by the person who served the papers.
+In addition, the proof of service must be received and filed with the court no later than five days before the hearing.
+This form must be completed to state the exact date, time, and place of service of process and other information.
 It is signed by the person who delivered a copy of your claim form (Form SC-100) to the defendant.
 If there is more than one defendant, each defendant must be served.

 You must pay the small claims court a filing fee when you file your case.
-If you can't afford this expense, you may ask the court to waive (forgive) those fees.
-You can request a court waiver by completing and filing an Request to Waive Court Fees (FW-001).
-For information on the standards that will used by the court in approving or denying your application, ask the court clerk for the Information Sheet on Waiver of Court Fees and Costs (Form FW-001-INFO) or visit the Judicial Council's self-help Web site and print your own copy.
+If you can’t afford this expense, you may ask the court to waive (forgive) those fees.
+You can request a court waiver by completing and filing a request to Waive Court Fees (Form FW-001).
+For information on the standards that will used by the court in approving or denying your application, ask the court clerk for the Information Sheet on Waiver of Court Fees and Costs (Form FW-001-INFO) or visit the Judicial Council’s self-help website and print your own copy.

 If you’re not sure which of several possible defendants is responsible for your claim, name each person you believe is liable.
 The court will decide whether the people you named are proper defendants and legally responsible.